-The accuracy of individual implicit measure scores
+Comparing the suitable of 6 implicit measures for individual use

 Jamie Cummins1 & Ian Hussey2

-1Ghent University, Belgium
+1Ghent University

-2Ruhr University Bochum, Germany
+2Ruhr University Bochum

-Author note
+Pre-registration

-JC, Department of Experimental Clinical and Health Psychology, Ghent University, & IH, Department of Psychology, Ruhr University Bochum.
-This research was conducted with the support of Grant BOF16/MET_V/002 to Jan De Houwer and XXX.
-Correspondence should be sent to jamie.cummins@UGent.be.
+Author note: JC, Department of Experimental Clinical and Health Psychology, Ghent University, & IH, Faculty of Psychology, Ruhr-Universität Bochum.
+JC was supported by FWO grant BOF16/MET_V/002 to Jan De Houwer.
+IH was supported by the META-REP Priority Program of the German Research Foundation (#464488178).
+Correspondence concerning this article should be sent to jamie.cummins@UGent.be or ian.hussey@rub.de.

 Introduction

 The use of implicit measures has become part of the bedrock of social psychology’s efforts to investigate mental processes assumed to mediate human behavior.
 The narrative for how these measures came about is well-repeated in the introduction section of many such articles: social psychologists were interested in